 One of the most significant drawbacks to regular blockchains such as ETH and BTC is the duration of authentication by creating new blocks.
 The peak transaction speed on the Bitcoin Blockchain is only four transactions per second.
 Ethereum still fairs better, peaking at 20 transactions per second, which is still relatively slow.

 The Tangle system on the IOTA network allows several hundred transactions per second.
-In theory, the scalability is infinite as more and more devices are writing data.
+In theory, the scalability is infinite as more and more devices write data.

 - Lightweight